pharmacologic/substack-redirect/README.md

 ## quick deploy

-you can use the this button to automatically fork the repository while connecting it with netlify as a site
+you can use this button to automatically fork the repository while connecting it with netlify as a site

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/pharmacologic/substack-redirect)